 If the “SIM not supplied” issue generates a number, it’s almost probably because you’re using a dual SIM phone.
 Because each slot is numbered, you may encounter problems such as “SIM-one not provisioned” and “SIM two not provisioned.”

 Five Methods to Fix “SIM Not Provisioned” Errors

 - Restart your phone of yours

 - Activate Your SIM Card

-- Contact The Carrier of yours or perhaps Network Provider
+- Contact your carrier of yours or perhaps your Network Provider

 1. Restart The Phone of yours